 Days 3-4: Tabubil.
 Our time on these days will be split between various sites around the Ok Tedi Valley, targeting foothill species.
 Two very shy birds-of-paradise are our main targets: the aptly-named Magnificent Bird-of-paradise and the secretive Carola’s Parotia.
 Other notable birds include Red-flanked Lorikeet and the diminutive Red-breasted Pygmy-Parrot.
 We’ll also visit a spot for the strange and crepuscular Shovel-billed Kookaburra.
-Other species in the area include White-eared Bronze-cuckoo, Golden and Stout-billed Cuckooshrikes, Great Cuckoo-Dove, Mountain Peltops, and the rare Obscure Berrypecker.
+Other species in the area include White-eared Bronze-cuckoo, Golden and Stout-billed Cuckooshrikes, Mountain Peltops, and the rare Obscure Berrypecker.
 Late on day four we’ll return to Kiunga for another two nights.

 Day 5: Kiunga.
 In the morning we’ll survey the forest edge for a profusion of parrots and pigeons, and a chance for the incredible orange-and-gold Flame Bowerbird.
 In the afternoon we bird some lowland forest not far from town where Attenborough’s BBC crew famously filmed Greater Birds-of-paradise displaying.
 Our afternoon visit will be timed for when these striking birds should be at their most active, with feathers fluffed and vocal chords used to full, dramatic effect.
 Other possibilities in this rich area include Red-cheeked Parrot, Trumpet Manucode, Orange-breasted Fig-Parrot, and New Guinea Babbler.